Children's Readings

 The girls liked the Gardners.
 Mr. Gardner always walked Teddy, his German shepherd, after dinner.
 Mia and Sherie would always come up to Mr. Gardner to talk and pet Teddy.
 "Hi, Mr. Gardner," greeted the girls, "can we pet Teddy."
 "You sure can," replied Mr. Gardner with a smile.
 The girls seemed to know that those little talks made Mr. Gardner happy.

 Mrs. Smith, however, would not talk to the girls.
-No matter how many times they waved "hello," no matter how many times the girls tired to talk with Mrs. Smith, all they got were cold stares and "Not now, girls."
+No matter how many times they waved "hello," no matter how many times the girls tried to talk with Mrs. Smith, all they got were cold stares and "Not now, girls."
 Mia and Sherie got frustrated when they tried to be friendly with the woman.

 The girls soon learned that some people are friendly, while others are not.
 One day confirmed their feelings.
 While they were out playing, Mia and Sherie saw Mr. Gardner walking Teddy.
 They ran over to pet and play with the dog.
 As they ran across the street, Mrs. Smith drove quickly out of her driveway, pulled beside the girls, and yelled, "Why do you girls always in the street?"